maniacbug/mighty-1284p/README.md

 http://maniacbug.wordpress.com/2011/11/27/arduino-on-atmega1284p-4/

 ## Supported Boards
-* 'Mighty 1284p 16MHz using Optiboot (Breadboard fuses)'.
-See below, but with Full Swing Crystal Clock fuse settings which works in noisy environment (typical breadboard) without locking up/rebooting the 1284p on serial communication.
+* 'Cellphone2 1284p 16MHz using Optiboot'.
+See below, but with Full Swing Crystal Clock fuse settings and with pinout from the Cellphone2 project. https://github.com/damellis/cellphone2

 * 'Mighty 1284p 16MHz using Optiboot'.
 The main board.
 Use this unless you have some clear reason to use another board.
 This uses a straightforward pinout that is especially helpful on a breadboard-built unit.
 * 'avr-developers.com pinouts 16MHz using Optiboot'.
 Some people prefer the pinouts from avr-developers.com.
 The classic pinouts.